 Almost everyone gets nervous now and then.
-It's normal to have knots in your stomach before a test, or for your heart to race on a first date.
+It's normal to have knots in your stomach before a big presentation or for your heart to race on a first date.
 But an anxiety disorder is much more than a case of nerves.
 In fact, its symptoms may be overwhelming.
-But treatment can relieve many of these symptoms.
-Talking to your doctor is the first step.

 What are anxiety disorders?